joms/Uno.UI.2048/README.md

 - Fancy animations
 - (remove) Bug wich causes you unable to move *all* tiles in one move
 - Fancy background
-- Proper highscore counter (current one is my highscore in real 2048)
+- Proper highscore counter (current one is my highscore in real 2048) *
 - End of game detection and restart functionality
 - (remove) Shitload of unkown bugs
 - Add tidy code
 - ~~Mobile functionality (swiping)~~

+\* Waiting for functionality in Uno

 Check out the original 2048 [here(NSFW)](http://gabrielecirulli.github.io/2048/)